Torsion and Bistability of Double-Twist Elastomers: Abstract

 \section{Abstract}

 We investigate the elastic properties of anisotropic elastomers with a double-twist director field, which is a model for collagen fibrils or blue phases.
-We observe a significant Poynting effect, coupling torsion (fibril twist) and extension.
+We observe a significant Poynting-like effect, coupling torsion (fibril twist) and extension.
 For freely-rotating boundary conditions, we identify a structural bistability at very small extensional strains which undergoes a saddle-node bifurcation at a critical strain -- at approximately $1\%$ strain for a parameterization appropriate for collagen fibrils.
 With clamped boundary conditions appropriate for many experimental setups, the bifurcation is not present.
-We expect significant helical shape effects due to residual torques when fixed torsion does not equal the equilibrium torsion of freely-rotating boundary conditions.
+We expect significant helical shape effects when fixed torsion does not equal the equilibrium torsion of freely-rotating boundary conditions, due to residual torques.